Tropical Forests Conservation & Sustainable development Research

 Tropical forests host well above 50% of the terrestrial biodiversity of the planet and are important to regulate climate.
 The vast majority occur in developing countries that lack the resources to conduct vital research and conservation work.
 Therefore, we aim to support these countries’ endeavours to protect their forests for the sake of humanity, working in partnership with grass roots and other local organisations.
 At the same time, we provide students and graduates with the opportunity to learn new skills, enjoy the natural environment and make a contribution to the protection of this ecosystems.

-Our Brazilian programme is the most extensive to date. we work in 4 proected areas: 3 National Parks and one Extractive Reserve, in projects that range from biodiversity monitoring to communications and data management.
+Our Brazilian programme is the most extensive to date.
+We work in 4 protected areas: 3 National Parks and one Extractive Reserve, in projects that range from biodiversity monitoring to communications and data management.